Maxwell-Blueteam25/Kerbo_Catch/README.md

 # Kerbo_Catch
 # Kerbo_Catch — Active Directory Identity Threat Hunting Engine

-A PowerShell-based threat hunting engine designed to detect high-fidelity Active Directory identity attacks.
-This tool ingests Windows Security Logs (either live or via offline CSV export) and filters for specific cryptographic and behavioral anomalies associated with advanced persistent threats.
+Kerbo_Catch is a PowerShell-based threat hunting engine designed to detect high-fidelity Active Directory identity attacks.
+It ingests Windows Security Logs (either live or via offline CSV export), normalizes the data into a consistent event schema, and applies strict detection logic to identify cryptographic and behavioral anomalies associated with advanced persistent threats.

 ---

 ## Purpose

 The purpose of this tool is to identify **identity-based attacks** that often bypass standard signature-based detection.
-It moves beyond generic event alerting by enforcing strict logic filters that separate legitimate Active Directory replication and authentication traffic from malicious operator behavior.
+Rather than alerting on raw Event IDs alone, Kerbo_Catch applies operator-grade logic that separates legitimate Active Directory authentication and replication behavior from malicious activity.

 It focuses on five specific attack vectors: